Pen Sovann: Biography

 Pen Sovann was born in Chan Teab Village, Samraong Commune, Tram Kak District, Takéo province.
 He first joined the Khmer Issarak at the age of 13 in 1950 and fought against the French.
 Two years later, Sovann joined the Indochinese Communist Party where he first met Ta Mok.
-Sovann supported the Khmer Rouge during the 1970-1973 civil war against the Khmer Republic and he worked along with Chan Sy under Khieu Thirith, in charge of the Voice of the United National Front of Kampuchea.
+Sovann supported the Khmer Rouge during the 1970-1973 civil war against the Khmer Republic and he worked along with Chan Sy under Khieu Thirith, in charge of the Voice of the National United Front of Kampuchea.
 From 1973 to 1979, Sovann lived in exile in Hanoi.

 Sovann was a founding leader of Kampuchean United Front for National Salvation (KUFNS or FUNSK) on 25 November 1978.
 He served as Secretary-General of the Kampuchean People's Revolutionary Party from 5 January 1979 to 1 December 1981, when he was replaced by Heng Samrin following his removal from office by the Vietnamese.

 Sovann was arrested on 2 December 1981 for irritating Lê Đức Thọ, chief Vietnamese advisor to the Kampuchean United Front for National Salvation (FUNSK) and the People's Republic of Kampuchea (PRK).
 He was released from Vietnam's prison on 25 January 1992, after he served over 10 years.
 Sovann explained his long ordeal in prison: "When I wanted to create our own army of five regiments, the Vietnamese didn't agree and Lê Đức Thọ went to the USSR to complain."
+In an interview later he said he disbelieved in Marxism from 1981 on.

+After being released, Sovann returned to Kampong Speu province where he spent years living as a farmer with his family, before re-entering politics and forming the Cambodian National Sustaining Party (CNSP) in 1997.
+The CNSP participated in the 1998 general election but never won a seat.
+In 2007, he served as vice-president of Kem Sokha's Human Rights Party (HRP) but lost during the 2008 election.
+Subsequently, the HRP merged with the Sam Rainsy Party to form the Cambodian National Rescue Party in 2012.
+In 2013, Sovann became the CNRP's candicate for member of parliament for Kampong Speu province.
+He was elected and was sworn in on 5 August 2014.

 Sovann died in Doun Kaev, Takéo Province on 29 October 2016.
 He was cremated in Phnom Penh on 6 November 2016.
-On 10 November, Suon Rida was appointed to fill Sovann's vacant seat.
+On 10 November, Suon Rida was appointed to fill Sovann's vacant CNRP seat in Kampong Speu.

+Political positions

+Pen Sovann advocated for Marxism and nationalism before his imprisoned, In 1981 he turned away from marxism.
+Pen also criticized the Cambodian People's Party to have established a dictatorship like the one of the Khmer Rouge.